storm-m-king/Self-Driving-X/README.md

 - This will open Gazebo and RViz with the LIMO robot.
 4. Start the robot steering GUI:
+  - In another terminal, run the start script again.
+Then run:
 ```
 ros2 run rqt_robot_steering rqt_robot_steering
 ```